Bodhi-42/Python-Practice/README.md

 # Python-Practice
 Daily random python challenges.
-Challenges are devised by ChatGPT.
 Trying to use least packages.
+Challenges from ChatGPT and https://www.acmicpc.net/